Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 [`grab_focus!`](@ref) will make a widget attempt to gain input focus, stealing it from whatever other widget is currently focused.
 If this is not possible, for example, because the widget is disabled, not yet shown, or is not focusable, nothing will happen.
 We can check if a widget currently has focus by calling [`get_has_focus`](@ref).

 Many widgets will automatically grab focus if interacted with.
 For example, if the user places the text cursor inside an `Entry`, that entry will grab focus.
 Pressing enter now activates the entry, even if another widget held focus before.
-If a `Button` is clicked, it will usually grab focus.
-We can make any widget, even those that do not require interaction, grab focus when clicked by setting [`set_focus_on_click!`](@ref) to `true`.
+If a `SpinButton` is clicked, it will usually grab focus.
+We can make any widget, even those that do not require interaction, grab focus when clicked by setting [`set_focus_on_click!`](@ref) to `true` after they have been made focusable.

-The **user** can also decide which widget should hold focus, usually by pressing the tab key.
+The user can also decide which widget should hold focus, usually by pressing the tab key.
 If [`set_focus_visible!`](@ref) was set to `true` for the top-level window, the focused widget will be highlighted using a transparent border.

 ---